-If there was an unambiguous mistake in the grading of your problem set or exam, you may request a regrade but note that your entire problem set (or exam) will be regraded.
+If there was an unambiguous mistake in the grading of your exam, you may request a regrade but note that your entire problem set (or exam) will be regraded.
 You should be aware that your grade may go up or down on the regrade request.